What is Yacon?

 Our yacon plants are grown organically in North East Tasmania.
 Once ready for harvest, the tubers are dug by hand.
 The production process is as follows:

-Yacon Powder - the tubers are washed, peeled, diced and then freeze dried.
-Once dried it is pulverised into powder.
+Yacon Powder - the tubers are washed, peeled, diced, and then freeze-dried.
+Once dried it is pulverized into powder.

 All products are 100% natural, contain no additives and all production is done locally.